-Ned is a junior doctor and research assistant with a particular interest in hepatitis C. In 2017, he completed an honours thesis examining the acceptability of rapid, point-of-care hepatitis C testing for people who inject drugs.
+Ned is a medical doctor and research assistant with a particular interest in hepatitis C. In 2017, he completed an honours thesis examining the acceptability of rapid, point-of-care hepatitis C testing for people who inject drugs.
 Since then, Ned has continued to work within the viral hepatitis elimination group.
-Ned’s other areas of interest include patient safety and health consumer advocacy.
+In 2021, Ned was awarded a Fulbright Scholarship to undertake further study at Columbia University.

 - 2020: Basic Physician Trainee (BPT1), Alfred Health